EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Experiments

 Given the effectiveness of our proposed Partial VAE, we now demonstrate the performance of our proposed EDDI framework in comparison with random selection (RAND) and single optimal ordering (SING).
 We first apply EDDI on 6 different UCI datasets (cf. Appendix \ref{sec:app_UCI}) \citep{Dua:2017}.
 We report the results of EDDI with all these four different specifications of Partial VAE (ZI, ZI-m, PN, PNP).

 All Partial VAE are first trained on partially observed UCI datasets where a random portion of variables is removed.
 We actively select variable for each test point starting with empty observation $\mathbf{x}_o = \emptyset$.
-In all UCI datasets, We randomly sample $10\%$ of the data as the test set.
-All experiments repeated for ten times.
+In all UCI datasets, we randomly sample $10\%$ of the data as the test set.
+All experiments are repeated for ten times.

-Taking PNP based setting as an example, Figure \ref{fig:uci_pnp} shows the negative test log likelihood on $\mathbf{x}_{\phi}$ for each variable selection step with three different datasets, where $\mathbf{x}_{\phi}$ is defined by the UCI task.
+Taking PNP based setting as an example, Figure \ref{fig:uci_pnp} shows the test RMSE on $\mathbf{x}_{\phi}$ for each variable selection step with three different datasets, where $\mathbf{x}_{\phi}$ is defined by the UCI task.
 We call this curve the \emph{information curve (IC)}.
 We see that EDDI can obtain information efficiently.
-It archives the same negative test log likelihood with less than half of the variables.
+It archives the same test RMSE with less than half of the variables.
 Single optimal ordering also improves upon random ordering.
-However, it is less efficient compared with EDDI since EDDI perform active learning for each data instance which is ``personalized''.
+However, it is less efficient compared with EDDI, since EDDI perform active learning for each data instance which is ``personalized''.
 Figure \ref{fig:bh_dec} shows an example of the decision processes using EDDI and SING.
 The first step of EDDI overlaps largely with SING.
 From the second step, EDDI makes ``personalized'' decisions.